THE

 Robotics: Strong AI 259

 Runaway AI.
 The AI Winter.
 AI’s Toolkit.
 Expert Systems.
-Bayesian Nets.
+Bayesian

 Markov Models.
 Neural Nets.
 Genetic Algorithms (GAs).
 Recursive